 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Universal Music Group N.V. reported total greenhouse gas emissions of approximately 477,160,000 kg CO2e.
-This includes 1,945,000 kg CO2e from Scope 1 emissions, which encompass direct emissions from owned or controlled sources, and 5,627,000 kg CO2e from Scope 2 emissions, related to indirect emissions from the generation of purchased electricity, steam, heating, and cooling.
-The majority of their emissions, approximately 469,588,000 kg CO2e, fall under Scope 3, which includes emissions from the entire value chain, such as purchased goods and services, business travel, and employee commuting.
-Universal Music has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 emissions by 58% by 2032, using 2019 as the base year.
-Additionally, they plan to cut Scope 3 emissions by 62% per EUR value added within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. In 2022, the company reported total emissions of about 448,319,000 kg CO2e, indicating a significant focus on reducing their carbon footprint in the media sector.
-Universal Music's commitment to sustainability reflects a growing trend within the industry to address climate change proactively.
+In 2023, Universal Music Group N.V. reported total carbon emissions of approximately 477,160,000 kg CO2e.
+This figure includes 1,945,000 kg CO2e from Scope 1 emissions, 5,627,000 kg CO2e from Scope 2 emissions, and a significant 469,588,000 kg CO2e from Scope 3 emissions, which encompass a wide range of activities including purchased goods and services, business travel, and employee commuting.
+The company has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 58% by 2032, using 2019 as the baseline year.
+Additionally, Universal Music is targeting a 62% reduction in Scope 3 emissions per EUR value added within the same timeframe.
+These targets have been validated by the Science Based Targets initiative (SBTi), aligning with the goal to limit global warming to 1.5°C. In 2022, Universal Music's total emissions were approximately 448,319,000 kg CO2e, indicating a slight decrease in emissions from 2022 to 2023.
+The company continues to focus on sustainability and reducing its carbon footprint as part of its long-term strategy.

 Access structured emissions data, company-specific emission factors, and source documents